Your home for all Lodi Rules Resources

-The most recent (updated October 7, 2015) lists of PEAS impact units is available as a downloadable PDF documents.
-If you are using a pesticide that is not on the list, please contact Dr. Stephanie Bolton with the pesticide name at firstname.lastname@example.org or (209) 367-4727.
-The list is also available as a sortable and searchable Excel spreadsheet upon request.
-Three versions of the list are available.
+The most recent lists of PEAS impact units are available as downloadable PDF documents.
+If you are using a pesticide that is not on the list, please contact Dr. Stephanie Bolton with the pesticide name at firstname.lastname@example.org or (209) 367-4727 no later than August 1st, 2017.

 - PEAS list sorted by impact unit (largest first)

 Quick tip: One way to search the PDF documents for a given pesticide is with your computer’s built in search capabilities.
 At any time simply use the key pad combination CTRL + F to prompt the search window.
 Hold down the CTRL key, while still holding it down, press the F key.
 Doing this will prompt a search window to pop up, usually in the upper right hand corner of your screen.
 Click in the field to place your cursor, then type in the pesticide name you want to search for, then press enter.
 Your computer will then locate the first instance that word appears in the document and highlight it.
 Press the enter key to advance the search to the next instance.